If You Live Alone

 Develop strategies to help you live day by day.

 Changes in thinking may reduce your ability to make appropriate decisions about self-care and your day-to-day needs as the disease progresses.
 You may be at increased risk for harm, falls, wandering and/or malnutrition.
 You also may have difficulty managing personal hygiene or household tasks, which can lead to unsafe living conditions.
 Plan ahead for how you will address your basic needs, including housing, meals and physical care.
 Consider Meals on Wheels, homemaker services, or services to help with managing medications or bill paying.

 - Arrange for someone to help you with housekeeping, meals, transportation and daily chores.
-Find services by contacting your local chapter or use our online tool, Community Resource Finder.
+Find services by contacting your local Alzheimer's Association or using our online tool, Community Resource Finder.

 - Make arrangements for direct deposit of checks, such as your retirement pension or Social Security benefits.